Wild Things Sanctuary

 • Volunteering at Wild Things

-• Want a Wild Things talk/presentation?
+• Wild Things Takes Shape

-Cats & Wildlife
+Cats and Wildlife

 I like cats, I really do!
 But every time I bring up the fact that outdoor cats can harm wildlife, it seems to stir up all sorts of emotions in cat owners that let their cats outdoors.
 Cats CAN harm wildlife, and we get lots of cases of wildlife that have been very critically injured by cats, dogs too, but usually cats.
 Imagine a healthy baby bunny, in good condition, with no broken bones, but with its skin taken off most of its body after its been “toyed with” by a cat.
 I’m sorry for that image!
 But that’s what we get and there’s nothing we can do except to humanely euthanize the animal.
-On the other side-of-the-coin, there are many perils waiting for our pet cats outdoors, and many end up in hospitals every year injured and sick from being hit by cars or after catching diseases from wildlife.
-Here are a few facts and suggestions taken directly from the Cornell University vets, if you want to know more about cats and wildlife:

 Did you know?

-* Cats were first domesticated in Egypt around 2000BC
+• Cats were first domesticated in Egypt around 2000BC.

-* The estimated number of pet cats in urban and rural regions of the United Stated has grown from 30
+• The estimated number of pet cats in urban and rural regions of the United Stated has grown from 30 million in 1970 to 60 million in 1990 and may be as high as 90 million today.
+These estimates are based on the U.S.

-those cats that people claim to “own” as pets, NOT cats that are semi-wild or free-ranging.
+• Census data and include only those cats that people claim to “own” as pets, NOT cats that are semi-wild or free-ranging.

-* In most areas, the person who provides care for a cat is legally responsible fir its welfare and control.
-As
+• In most areas, the person who provides care for a cat is legally responsible fir its welfare and control.
+As with other domestic animals, if ownership can be established by collars or other means of identification, a cat is considered personal property.
+It is usually the responsibility of the owner to control the cat’s movements.

 How do cats affect wildlife?